taogen-docs/resources-of-learning/_cs-software-development-and-engineering.md

 - The Deadline: A Novel about Project Management by Tom DeMarco
 - Team Geek: A Software Developer's Guide to Working Well with Others by Brian W. Fitzpatrick, Ben Collins-Sussman
 - The Art of Project Management by Scott Berkun
+- A Guide to the Project Management Body of Knowledge (PMBOK® Guide) (7th, 2021) by Project Management Institute

 Organization Management